Approved Policy Criteria and Guidance for Public Trails on Valley Water Lands

 The approved Policy Criteria and Guidance document is available here.

 There are more than 800 miles of creeks in Santa Clara County.
 Valley Water has jurisdiction over 275 creek miles in addition to ten reservoirs and narrow bands of adjacent lands totaling about 12,000 acres.
 We are currently collaborating with various municipalities to provide access to over 40 miles of trails on Valley Water land.
-These public trails are operated and maintained by either the city, special district, or Santa Clara County; the trails' location determines this oversight.
+These public trails are operated and maintained by the city, special district, or Santa Clara County — oversight is determined by the trails' location.

 Staff provided updates on the Public Trails Policy Criteria and Guidance draft to the Santa Clara Valley Water Commission on April 14 and the Environmental and Water Resources Committee on April 19.
 Here are the details from those meetings:

 Santa Clara Valley Water Commission: Please click here to view the agenda and meeting materials.